Madivoli/hotel_revenue_and_booking_analysis/README.md

 **Monthly Trends For ADR**

-By analyzing average daily rate (ADR) against customer demographics and booking channels, **the analysis identified a significant August peak** and **a distinct performance gap between steady corporate-driven City revenue** and **highly seasonal Resort revenue.**
+By analyzing average daily rate (ADR) across customer demographics and booking channels, the analysis identified a significant August peak and a distinct performance gap between steady, corporate-driven City revenue and highly seasonal Resort revenue.

 **Key Findings:**